pixelzery/pixelzery.github.io/projects/_drafts/2018-09-22-answerbot-cs.md

 ## Page Ranking

-Now that we have the contents, for each grouping, each page is ranked in terms of relevancy to the grouping.
+Now that we have the contents, for each grouping, each page is ranked in terms of relevancy to the _specific_ grouping.
 This is, again, done with SpaCy’s semantic similarity calculation functionality, however this time, the _whole contents_ of each page are considered.

 Ranking metric (want to maximise) for a given page: